 Section 17 of the 1989 Children Act

-Working Together 2013
+Working Together 2018

-Durham LSCB Child Protection procedures

-….‘those (children) whose vulnerability is such that they are unlikely to reach or maintain a satisfactory level of health or development, or their health and development will be significantly impaired, without the provision of services, plus those who are disabled’
+A child is need is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a reasonable level of health or development, or whose health and development is likely to be significantly or further impaired, without the provision of services; or a child who is disabled.
+KCSIE 2018 (29)

 This school recognises the importance of this early support and intervention work in more complex cases undertaken with the consent of parents and carers at Step 3 (Amber) of the Durham Staircase and Continuum of Need.
 We work with parents/carers, the child and other relevant agencies.
-We recognise the importance of attendance at Team around the Family meetings and the production of relevant reports for these.
+We recognise the importance of attendance at Team around the Family meetings and contributing relevant and timely information for updating the Family Plan.

 Child Protection and significant harm